aws/mynah-ui/docs/DATAMODEL.md

 ### `contextCommands` (default: `[]`)
 Context commands are the predefined context items which user can pick between but unlike quick action commands, they can be picked several times at any point in the prompt text.
 When users hit `@` from their keyboard in the input, if there is an available list of context items provided through store it will show up as an overlay menu.

+#### Disabled Commands
+Commands can be disabled by setting the `disabled` property to `true`.
+When a command is disabled, you can optionally provide `disabledText` to display custom text instead of the usual arrow icon for items with children.
+This is useful for showing status information like "pending".

 ```typescript
 const mynahUI = new MynahUI({